-The Mountaineer Investment Club
+The Origins - The Mountaineer Investment Club

 In 1994, two relatively new finance assistant professors, Dr. Don Cox and Dr. Delbert Goff, started looking for ways to provide students with hands-on, real-world investment experience.
 Their initial thought evolved into the idea of forming a student investment club where members would put money into the portfolio and the club would decide how to invest the money.
 Shortly thereafter, Dr. Cox and Dr. Goff formed the Mountaineer Investment Club.
 At the time, there was no evidence of other active student investment clubs in the country.
 Therefore, there was no pattern for the professors to follow, and they had to anticipate potential pitfalls—such as students not having much money to invest, as well as the constant turnover of students.
 These problems were addressed by forming a partnership allowing students to leave their money in the club after they graduated as well as allowing others to invest in the club.
 This structure enabled the portfolio to grow beyond what would have been possible if only the current students were allowed to invest funds.